Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2021-10-12 Update for Uninstanced Item Perks

+Added support for perk state components on uninstanced items.
+- Mostly just for the Trials of Osiris 'Passage' quest items to show whether a 'Mercy' has been used or not.

 ## 2021-09-03 Update for Display Name Search and Stasis Energy

 Added docs for the new Bungie Name search API and the Stasis Energy type enum value.